hsiaoyi0504/hsiaoyi0504/README.md

 - ⚡ Fun fact: ...
 -->

-I am a student actively working on topics of bioinformatics and cheminformatics.
+I am a PhD student actively working on topics of bioinformatics and cheminformatics.

 Specifically, I focus on cancer variant calling and repurposing of anti-cancer drugs.

-I will start my PhD in Bioinformatics at UMich this Fall.